reconhub/epicontacts/README.md

 #> Error in file(con, "rb"): cannot open the connection
 ```

-We can look for patters of contacts between genders:
+We can look for patterns of contacts between genders:

 ```r